 Before sending a story to copy editing, the editor should verify all plant names.
-The lead copy editor may check plant names at his/her discretion at manuscript stage and should check all plant names at first proof stage.
-Subsequent CEs need to look up only names that seem questionable or plants that are added at later stages.
+Lead copy editors may check plant names at their discretion at manuscript stage and should check all plant names at first proof stage.
+Subsequent copy editors and proofreaders need to look up only names that seem questionable or plants that are added at later stages.

 The first source for spellings and plant details, including Zones, is BHG.com Plant Encyclopedia.
+Additional reliable plant name resources include the Missouri Botanical Garden plant finder and USDA plants database.
 A good source for common names is A–Z Encyclopedia of Garden Plants, which lists plants by scientific name (genus, then species, then cultivars [in single quotes]); common names are listed in parentheses and in an alphabetical index in the back of the book.
-Additional reliable plant name resources include the Missouri Botanical Garden plant finder and USDA plants database.
-There also is a plant word list in this stylebook for exceptions or preferences when there are several spelling options.
+There also is a plant word list in this stylebook for exceptions or preferences when there are several spelling options. (clarified 12.11.19)